study-pm/devops/src/docker_dockerfile/11/README.md

 - [Troubleshooting](#troubleshooting)
   - [Fix `permission denied` error](#fix-permission-denied-error)
   - [Fix `failed to read dockerfile` error](#fix-failed-to-read-dockerfile-error)

+## Overview
+The `EXPOSE` instruction expose a port, the protocol can be UDP or TCP associated with the indicated port, default is TCP with no specification.
+The `EXPOSE` won’t be able to map the ports on the host machine.
+Regardless of the `EXPOSE` settings, `EXPOSE` port can be override using `-p` flag while starting the container.

 ## Assignment
 - Create an image with `EXPOSE` instruction